 Each year the Emeritus College awards a number of undergraduate scholarships.
-Each recipient is named an Emeritus Scholar and introduced at our annual Emeritus Day event in October.
+Each recipient is named an Emeritus Scholar and introduced at our annual Emeritus Day event.
 The scholarships are awarded to students with the highest GPA without other scholarships.

 Luke Badger grew up in Taylors, SC and will graduate in December, 2017 with a double major in Psychology and Biological Sciences and a minor in English.
 Luke has been very active while at Clemson University living for two years in the Cultural Exchange Community as well as studying abroad on a medical mission in Costa Rica with ISL Clemson.
 He also has been an undergraduate teaching assistant for the Functional Human Anatomy class for the past two years.